 Let’s start with the whys.

 - Journalling helps you keep track of what you’re doing.
 It tells you in a very real, everyday way what you’ve done, and what you haven’t, and what you’re working on.
 It does of course, belong in a wider context of other systems like schedule management and task management, but it’s an important part.
+A lot of our Dojo members include journalling as part of their rituals.

 - It calls you out on self-delusion (aka BS).
 Nothing points out faster that you’re stalling progress or continuously putting something off than a set of consecutive journal entries that read “I didn’t get around to it”.
 It, along with time tracking, also answers the all-important question of if you’re spending time on the things that matter.